 Additional information about the program

 For additional information about the program, contact:

 Teams of faculty will conduct a thorough review of application materials, with 24 applicants selected for formal interviews.
 Three days are set aside for in-person interviews.
 During the interviews, each applicant will meet with several staff members, as well as the current interns, regarding the training program.

 We also encourage interviews by phone or video conferencing.
 In light of the increasing costs for airfare and travel, we strongly encourage you to consider these alternatives.
 We have interviewed a number of candidates by phone and have matched with these individuals.
-Interviewing by phone will not alter your chance for consideration as a good fit with our program.
+Interviewing by phone will not alter your consideration as a good fit with our program.